mirfanmcs/AI-Samples/Computer-Vision/Image-Analysis/readme.md

 # Image Analysis

-A sample application that uses Azure AI Foundry Vision Service for image analysis.
+A sample application that uses Azure AI Foundry Computer Vision Service for image analysis.
 It analyzes images to detect aptions, tags, objects, and people.

 ## Overview